dhh1128/codecraft.co/evolving-software-politics.md

 	<li>I think software conservatism is more focused on permanence than risk aversion.</li>
 	<li>I don't think programmers are all that consistent in their views.
 I can find evidence of both soft-con and soft-lib thinking in my own philosophies.</li>
 </ul>
 That said, I think I've evolved from a conservative to a more liberal perspective over the years.
 At one point in my career I got quite annoyed at C++ coders who were careless about how they used <code>const</code>.
-It still bothers me a bit--but now I care about productivity more, and I buy the value of languages enforcing best practices less, than I used to.
-I love python and "<a href="role-play-centered-design.md" target="_blank">teams should deploy evolving software by assigning humans to role play architectural components, and see what happens</a>--that's about as ultra liberal as it gets.
+It still bothers me a bit &mdash; but now I care about productivity more, and I buy the value of languages enforcing best practices less, than I used to.
+I love python and "<a href="role-play-centered-design.md" target="_blank">teams should deploy evolving software by assigning humans to role play architectural components, and see what happens</a> &mdash; that's about as ultra liberal as it gets.

 [polldaddy poll=6531418]